Applying for Medicine, Veterinary Medicine and Dentistry

 You may be able to transfer after the first year of a different degree to the first or second year of a medical course.
 This is unusual and should always be checked with the university.

-One example of transfers is at the University of Bradford, which focuses on widening participation students by collaborating with Leeds Medical School.
+One example of transfers is at the University of Bradford, which focuses on widening student participation by collaborating with Leeds Medical School.
 Another case is at Newcastle University, where you can transfer to a Medicine course from a programme in the School of Biomedical Sciences.

 If you're considering this route into Medicine, be sure to research the funding position.
 You should consider contacting your funding body (SFE, SAAS) to check whether tuition fee loans are available for the whole course.
 Or you can ask the university you're applying to, as they should be able to advise you.